Old West Side Historic District

-The Old West Side Historic District is a primarily residential historic district located in Ann Arbor, Michigan and roughly bounded by 7th Street, Main Street, Huron Street, Pauline Boulevard, and Crest Avenue.
+The Old West Side Historic District is a primarily residential historic district located in Ann Arbor, Michigan and roughly bounded by 7th Street, Main Street from Pauline to Madison and railroad tracks from Madison to Liberty, Huron Street, Pauline Boulevard, and Crest Avenue.
 It was listed on the National Register of Historic Places in 1972.

 The Old West Side contains a range of architecture and streetscapes that are especially characteristic of 19th century midwestern America.
 In 1967, the non-profit Old West Side Association was formed to promote neighborhood conservation.

 Description

 The Old West Side contains primarily small, one family homes located on tree-lined streets.
 These houses are typically two stories in height with six or seven rooms.
 About 85% of the houses are of frame construction, and the majority are clad with clapboard.
 Also included are houses with shingled or stuccoed exteriors, and about 15% of the houses are brick.
 Many of the houses have front gabled roofs and a wide pillared front porch.
 The larger houses, predominantly along West Liberty, in the neighborhood are generally irregular in plan, have additional side porches, and contain more architectural detail and elaborate ornamentation.

 The neighborhood contains nearly every prominent architectural style used in the period 1860-1914. is represented in the Old West Side.
 These most prevalent styles include Italian villas, Queen Anne ornamental houses, classic revival houses, small plain New England and colonial revival styles.
 The neighborhood also includes Gothic cottages, Colonial and Georgian revival mansions, American picturesque, Tudor, stick, mansard and "carpenter's delight" houses, along with houses that are an eclectic mixture.